danielcbit/apcctrl/doc/manual/cables.rst

 use on a ShareUPS BASIC Port.
 It is reported to work on SmartUPSes, however the Smart Cable described above is preferred.

-To have a better idea of what is going on inside apcupsd, for the SIMPLE cable apcupsd reads three signals and sets three:
+To have a better idea of what is going on inside apcctrl, for the SIMPLE cable apcctrl reads three signals and sets three:

     Reads:
-        CD, which apcupsd uses for the On Battery signal when high.
+        CD, which apcctrl uses for the On Battery signal when high.

-        CTS, which apcupsd uses for the Battery Low signal when high.
+        CTS, which apcctrl uses for the Battery Low signal when high.

-        RxD (SR), which apcupsd uses for the Line Down signal when high.
+        RxD (SR), which apcctrl uses for the Line Down signal when high.
 This signal isn't used for much.

     Sets:
-        DTR, which apcupsd sets when it detects a power failure (generally 5 to 10 seconds after the CD signal goes high).
+        DTR, which apcctrl sets when it detects a power failure (generally 5 to 10 seconds after the CD signal goes high).
 It clears this signal if the CD signal subsequently goes low -- i.e. power is restored.

-        TxD (ST), which apcupsd clears when it detects that the CD signal has gone low after having gone high - i.e. power is restored.
+        TxD (ST), which apcctrl clears when it detects that the CD signal has gone low after having gone high - i.e. power is restored.

-        RTS, which apcupsd sets for the killpower signal -- to cause the UPS to shut off the power.
+        RTS, which apcctrl sets for the killpower signal -- to cause the UPS to shut off the power.

 Please note that these actions apply only to the SIMPLE cable.
 The